 Not only do outdated sales processes have a detrimental impact on sales efficiency and growth, but they also position a company in the backwaters as customers expect the same levels of digital service they receive as consumers.

 You can only achieve sales excellence and top performance if you couple great salespeople with great digital sales tools.
-The initiative for digital sales transformation belongs to sales management – but so far the volunteers in the world of B2B marketing seem to be few and far apart.
+The initiative for digital sales transformation belongs to sales management, but the volunteers in the world of B2B marketing seem to be few and far apart.
 Sales organisations are still famed for inertia and reluctance to change.

-Unfortunately for the old school managers, claims that “our business model and offering is too complex” or “every customer is different”, are no longer valid arguments.
-Most likely, customers face the same challenges, but it’s the innovativeness in solving the challenges that makes the difference.
+Unfortunately for the old school managers, claims that “our business model and offering is too complex” or “every customer is different” are no longer valid arguments.
+Most likely, customers face the same challenges, but it’s the innovativeness in solving the challenges that make the difference.

 There is something in digital customer encounters, where the salesperson is not directly involved, that is hard to stomach for many managers.

 Technology allows salespeople to focus on the human element of sales.
-Creating a winning sales organisation requires re-designing sales process.
-Many tasks, ranging from the customer purchasing cycle to monitoring complex behavioural analytics can be handled by machines, while creative customer problem solving should be led by humans.
+Creating a winning sales organisation requires re-designing the sales process.
+Many tasks, ranging from the customer purchasing cycle to monitoring complex behavioural analytics, can be handled by machines, while creative customer problem solving should be led by humans.

 Data and analytics will give sales representatives a deeper understanding of customer needs, the decision making phase and engagement level before a sales call.
 Managers will get a better understanding of winning sales strategies and opportunities.
 The quality of decisions about sales and account development, resourcing and staffing will improve.

 B2B marketing, in fact, is early and mid-stage revenue management.
 Therefore, sales management should work hand in hand with marketing to create a seamless end-to-end revenue process.
 The handover between marketing and sales during a customer journey is when data suggests that a suspect is becoming a prospect and willing to interact with sales.